 And it's always useful to have a couple at the top of the mast for support when you're working up there, so it doesn't take a great leap of imagination to fit them in the intervening mast section.

 Fixed Mast Steps, convenient in as much as you don't have to open them on the way up or close them on the way down, create additional windage and are prone to hooking up sheets and halyards when you'd rather they didn't.
 In high winds they can be noisy.

 Conventional rope ladders with wooden rungs have been largely replaced by much lighter versions fabricated from webbing strap with carbon fibre rung inserts.
 They're deployed on a halyard hoisted to the masthead and secured at the foot of the mast.
 Even so they must be strapped to the mast at a couple of points to stop them swinging about.

-Of course, if you've got an in-mast furling mainsail, then this type of ladder isn't for you.
-Similarly if your reason for going up the mast is to investigate a mainsail that refuses to come down there's not much point in getting the ladder out of its bag, unless you've got a separate mast track.
+It used to be that if you've got an in-mast furling mainsail, then this type of ladder wasn't for you.
+Similarly, if your reason for going up the mast was to investigate a mainsail that refused to come down there wasn't much point in getting the ladder out of its bag, unless you've got a separate mast track.

 Rock climbers and mountaineers have been using this type of equipment for years, although the purists amongst them may tell you it's cheating.
 At the centre of this system is the jumar - a one-way, hand-operated rope jammer - or in the case of the 'TopClimber', two of them.